jbell303/esp8266-adds-station/user-guide.md

 ## Getting Started
 #### Power Requirements
-* You must use the DC 5V adapter to power the NeoPixels.
+* You must use the DC 5V adapter to power the sign or the lights won't turn on.
 * A micro USB cable can be used to power the ESP8266 microcontroller in order to upload an new sketch.

 #### WiFi
-* The ESP8266 **must be connected to WiFi** for the lights to turn on, even with the manual toggle button.
+* The sign **must be connected to WiFi** for the lights to turn on, even with the manual toggle button.
-* If the sign is powered on and successully connects to WiFi, it will grab the weather for KNFL from ADDS and turn the lights on automatically.
+* If the sign is powered on and successully connects to WiFi, it will grab the weather for KNFL from ADDS and turn the lights on automatically after approximately 1 minute.

 ### Connecting to WiFi using AutoConnect